+Food is offered here everyday (except Tuesdays).
 A tasty breakfast including local variations of the usual suspects is served in the quirky kitchen-dining room.
-Don’t miss the daily afternoon tea with freshly baked cake - our orange sponge was so tasty it hardly saw the light of day!
+Don’t miss the afternoon tea with freshly baked cake - our orange sponge was so tasty it hardly saw the light of day!

 Light lunches or dinners are offered on request, and there's a fantastic table d’hôte offered once a week.
 It's a traditional Portuguese affair, similar to what Rosario would typically serve her family.
 We started with an aperitif from the drinks trolley in the lounge, nibbling on tasty lupins, olives, smoked pork meat, dried goats' cheese and tuna paste, before moving to the dining room for pumpkin soup and bacalhau á bras (dried cod with fried potatoes and egg), followed by pears cooked in red wine with cinnamon, and finishing off with cream cheese, nuts and pumpkin preserve.
 All dishes were equally delicious, washed down with fantastic Portuguese wines, our favourite of which was Rosario’s namesake.

 There are lots of great restaurants and cafés just a short drive away - ask Rosario for recommendations.